 desktop.
 So, make them open the links in new tabs like other browsers

 by using the instructions in the links above.

-Welcome to online Introduction to UNIX & Linux!
-You'll find recorded lectures and transcripts from the Spring 2017 course on the Modules page of your course material on the Cisco Networking Academy site.
-Here's
+live on the web, and later puts recordings of the lectures on the Modules page of your course material on the Cisco Networking Academy site.

 how to get started: